Hi, what do you want to do?

 Deep Impact Comet On A Stick

-Students investigate the concept of a comet.
+Pupils investigate the concept of a comet.
 They construct a model of a comet.
 The design is done using the same thoughts of an engineer.
 Students work together to discuss the strengths and weaknesses of the comet models.
-If the model...
+If the model is...

 Curated OER